adamgho/bsc-simulations/README.md

 random baseline methods.
 You must supply a list of DAGs; see the source code.

 The script `run_scripts/generate_plots.R` was used to generate the plots.
-This must be adapted based on where you save simulation results, and in how many different portions.
+This is not runnable as is, since it depends heavily on the way I split the simulations into portions, and where I saved them, but the source code can easily be adapted based on where you save your simulation results.

 `pval_level.R` is a rough sketch for checking the levels of the p-values -- it indicates that they don't hold level, but this was not explicitly included in